RuterNo/adt-doc/docs/operational-api.md

    - `INBOUND`, indicating an inbound line.
    - `OUTBOUND`, indicating an outbound line.

+#### Journey Pattern Specifications

+Certain API requests allow the client to target all dated journeys that run a specific journey pattern (turmønster).
+In such requests, the _journey pattern specification_ structure identifies the pattern by a single property:

+1. `journeyPatternId`, a NeTEx journey pattern reference, such as `RUT:JourneyPattern:008499`.

+Journey pattern specifications are wrapped in a _journey pattern spec window_ that adds an optional `serviceWindow`.
+See [Duration and Service Windows](#duration-and-service-windows) for how `serviceWindow` and `duration` interact to determine which journeys are included.

 #### Journey Stop Point Specifications

 Since not all stop points in the operational journey database are required to have corresponding [NSR](https://developer.entur.org/pages-nsr-nsr) quay ids,